parhamoyan/qutewindow/docs/index.rst

-QuteWindow
+CuteWindow
 ===========

-QuteWindow is a modern, cross-platform frameless window library for Python and Qt that provides native window controls and behaviors across different platforms.
+CuteWindow is a modern, cross-platform frameless window library for Python and Qt that provides native window controls and behaviors across different platforms.

 **Features:**